Date of Award:

 These results are not conclusive, but do show several interesting points.
 First, cytochrome b is not the only site of interaction of antimycin with the ubiquinone~cytochrome b-c1 region of the electron transport chain.
 Secondly, an 11,000 dalton polypeptide is an important component of this protein complex.
 The function of this polypeptide is unknown, but should provide interesting research for future studies.

 Wilson, Emily, "Photoaffinity Labeling of the Antimycin Binding Site in Rhodopseudomonas sphaeroides" (1984).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7185.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .